Fire-friend/FBDM/README.md

 # FBDM
-The official code of Information transfer in semi-supervised semantic segmentation.
+The official code of Foreground-Background Decoupling Matting.